forestgrape/coronavirus/index.md

 Aerosols containing particulates and dry particulates can convert to each other:

-* Dry Particulates in Air  -> Aersol with Virus in Air (more likely in humid air, particulates act as condensation nuclei)
+* Dry Particulates in Air  -> Small Aersol with Virus in Air (more likely in humid air, particulates act as condensation nuclei)
-* Dry Particulates in Air  <- Aersol with Virus in Air (more likely in dry air)
+* Dry Particulates in Air  <- Small Aersol with Virus in Air (more likely in dry air)

+and smaller aerosol can convert to larger:
+* Small Aerosol <-> Large Aerosol (in dry air equilibrium tends to the left, in humid to the right)

+The larger tend to fall to the ground due since their movement is driven more by gravity.

 Dry particulates get into the air either by the above conversion from aerosols, probably directly from an infected lung [to be searched/calculated if this is possible, work in progress] or from dirt.
 Dirt can be from sedimented air particles on the floor or fomites or from faeces. [to check: vacuum cleaner particle filter size].  [to be improved and check if dirt is relevant]